typesafegithub/github-actions-typing/README.md

 # Work in progress!
-Not ready for usage.
+Not ready to use.

 ---